Dani7B/CognitiveHack2018/README.md

 # CognitiveHack2018
-###CognitiveHack Rome 2018 - Challenge "IT Infrastructure Cognitive Monitoring"
+### CognitiveHack Rome 2018 - Challenge "IT Infrastructure Cognitive Monitoring"

-##References
+## References
 GitHub: https://github.com/mczei/CognitiveHack2018
 Online event server base url: http://169.62.240.202:3000
 	- /events: return number of events available
 	- /events/{id}: return the event for the given position (from 0 to number of events)

-##Included folders:
+## Included folders:
 - Data: 3 datasets to train, test and evaluate the system
 - EventServer: NodeJS server processing and posting events
 - APIMock: NodeJS mock server to test receiving events

-##Datasets:
+## Datasets:
 - Training.zip: Dataset containing both the event and, when occurred, the opened ticket.
 - Test.zip: Same dataset as Training.zip but always without the ticket
 - Evaluate.zip: A new dataset always without the ticket

-##Data definition
+## Data definition
-All datasets are a JSON array of the following event objects ...
+All datasets are a JSON array of the following event objects `{`
-{
-	"MessageId": The message id provided by environment "IdTT": The ticket created by the user, when applicable (only in the training dataset.
-Other dataset always empty string) "Severity": The severity assigned
+`	"MessageId": The message id provided by environment` `	"IdTT": The ticket created by the user, when applicable (only in the training dataset.
+Other dataset always empty string)` `	"Severity": The severity assigned`
-	"Dup": Duplication advisor
+`	"Dup": Duplication advisor`
-	"TimeRecived": Timestamp when event was created
+`	"TimeRecived": Timestamp when event was created`
-	"TimeAcknowledge": Timestamp when event was acknowledged
+`	"TimeAcknowledge": Timestamp when event was acknowledged` `	"UserAcknowledge": Acknowledging user`
-	"UserAcknowledge": Acknowledging user
-	"Node": Node sending the message
+`	"Node": Node sending the message`
-	"TimeActionOwn": Timestamp when action took place
+`	"TimeActionOwn": Timestamp when action took place`
-	"UserActionOwn": User in charge of action
+`	"UserActionOwn": User in charge of action`
-	"TimeActionAck": N/A (always null)
+`	"TimeActionAck": N/A (always null)`
-	"Application": Application sending the message
+`	"Application": Application sending the message`
-	"MsgGroup": Message group
+`	"MsgGroup": Message group`
-	"Object": Lookup path for detailed info
+`	"Object": Lookup path for detailed info`
-	"MessageText": Event details
+`	"MessageText": Event details`

-}
-...
+`}`

 ## How to use EventServer without custom configurations
  - Requires: